sequelize/umzug/README.md

 ### Minimal Example

-This example uses a Sqlite database through sequelize and persists the migration data in the database itself through the sequelize storage:
+The following example uses a Sqlite database through sequelize and persists the migration data in the database itself through the sequelize storage.

+`index.js`:

 ```javascript